Free Early Years Education funding for 3 and 4 year olds – Extended entitlement (30 hours childcare)

 - Need help in finding early years education and childcare providers

-In order to find out which childminders, nurseries and pre-schools offer early years extended entitlement hours (‘30 Hours Childcare’) find them on the Family Information Directory.
+In order to find out which childminders, nurseries and pre-schools offer early years extended entitlement hours (‘30 Hours Childcare’) find them on the Family Information and Services Hub.

 If you need further help in finding a childcare service contact 0300 5551384 or email firstname.lastname@example.org